-Meningitis is an infection of the brain and spinal cord.
-It particularly affects the delicate meninges of the brain – the membrane that covers brain and spinal cord.
-Anyone can get infected by meningitis, especially the children.
+It is an infection of the brain and spinal cord.
+It particularly affects the delicate meninges of the brain – the membrane that covers the brain and spinal cord.
+Anyone can get infected by meningitis, especially children.

 Bacterial meningitis is very severe, whereas viral meningitis is not that much severe as many individuals infected with it can recover very fast and the infection resolves on its own without requiring any medical intervention.

-Another type of meningitis is caused by fungus, which is very rare though.
-This rare form of infection usually develops in persons who are very weak and have compromised immune system (AIDS and HIV infected persons).
+A fungus causes another type of meningitis, which is very rare though.
+This rare form of infection usually develops in very weak and immunocompromised persons (AIDS and HIV infected persons).

 What Causes Meningitis?

-As discussed above, meningitis – in many cases is caused by either bacterial or viral infections.
-The focal point of infection may not always be spinal cord or brain because the infection can emerge from other locations in the body, such as throat, sinuses or ears and then spreads to spinal cord or brain.
-Apart from the bacterial and viral infections, meningitis may also develop due to the following less common causes: autoimmune disorders, tuberculosis, syphilis, cancer medications and fungal infections.
+In most cases, meningitis is caused by either bacterial or viral infections.
+The focal point of infection may not always be spinal cord or brain.
+Which means, the infection can emerge from other locations in the body, such as throat, sinuses or ears.
+From there, the infection spreads to the spinal cord or brain. bacterial and viral infections commonly cause meningitis.
+However, meningitis may also develop due to the following less common causes: autoimmune disorders, tuberculosis, syphilis, cancer medications and fungal infections.

 The more serious & complicated type of meningitis is bacterial.
-Without proper diagnosis and prompt treatment, bacterial meningitis may become immensely severe and life-threatening as it could lead to brain damage.
-Therefore, a child who may be suspected of having meningitis must be given instant medical help – or else his life would be in danger.
+Without proper diagnosis and prompt treatment, bacterial meningitis may become immensely severe and life-threatening.
+It can damage the brain.
+Therefore, a child having meningitis must be given instant medical help.

-Bacterial meningitis may result, in most of the cases, when the bacteria make their way into the bloodstream from the throat, ears or sinuses and then carried by the blood up to the brain, and then infect the brain.
-Infected persons can spread the infection to others when they come in close contact with healthy persons and then sneeze or cough forcefully without covering their cough or sneeze.
+Bacteria that enter into the bloodstream from the throat, ears or sinuses cause bacterial meningitis.
+They are carried by the blood up to the brain.
+Infected persons can spread the infection to others.
+They spread the infection by coughing forcefully without covering their cough or sneeze.

-Different types of bacteria can cause meningitis – but the common ones include, meningococcus, pneumococcus, and haemophilus influenza type b (Hib) bacteria – causative agent of meningitis in infants and children.
+Different types of bacteria can cause meningitis – but the common ones include meningococcus, pneumococcus, and Haemophilus influenza type b (Hib) bacteria – the causative agent of meningitis in infants and children.